reality-two/reality2-documentation/instructions/2 Definitions/Plugins.md

 # Plugins

 One of the core features of Reality2 is to be able to add new features through plugins.
-We expect over time that there will become a marketplace of plugins that you can use for your own Sentants.
+Soon, there will be a marketplace of plugins that you can use for your own Sentants.

 There are two types of plugin - inbuilt and external.